code-challenger/laravel-and-vuejs-GestionStagaire/commit.md

-add frontend assets on 4/4/2016
+add new webpack dev server http access variable on 4/6/2016